davidosemwegie/powerballapi/README.md

 }
 ```
 ### Errors
-There are 3 different types of errors that can be gotten
+There are 3 different types of errors that can be gotten.

 #### No Powerball draw that date
 Status Code: **400**